 Question: (2024) How enthusiastic are you about voting in the elections in November 2024 for president and other offices?
 Would you say you are very, somewhat, not too, or not at all enthusiastic?

-The race is very tight among the very and somewhat enthusiastic, with a slight Harris edge among the very enthusiastic and a slight Trump advantage among the somewhat enthusiastic.
-Those who are not too enthusiastic and those not at all enthusiastic give Harris larger margins, as shown in Table 14.
+The race is very tight among the very and somewhat enthusiastic, with a slight Harris edge.
+Trump has an edge among those who are not too or not at all enthusiastic, as shown in Table 18.

-Table 14: Vote for Harris or Trump by enthusiasm
+Table 18: Vote for Harris or Trump, by enthusiasm

 Among registered voters